WordPress/gutenberg/packages/components/src/dropdown/README.md

 ### contentClassName

-If you want to target the dropdown menu for styling purposes, you need to provide a contentClassName because it's not being rendered as a children of the container node.
+If you want to target the dropdown menu for styling purposes, you need to provide a contentClassName because it's not being rendered as a child of the container node.

 -   Type: `String`
 -   Required: No

 ### position

 The direction in which the popover should open relative to its parent node.
-Specify y- and x-axis as a space-separated string.
-Supports `"top"`, `"bottom"` y axis, and `"left"`, `"center"`, `"right"` x axis.
+Specify a y- and an x-axis as a space-separated string.
+Supports `"top"`, `"bottom"` y-axis, and `"left"`, `"center"`, `"right"` x-axis.

 -   Type: `String`
 -   Required: No